kuczmama/answrly-wordpress/wp-content/plugins/answrly/readme.txt

 To get started:

-1. Click the "Activate" link to the left of this description
+1. Click the "Activate" link
 2. Sign up as an expert at <a href="https://www.answrly.com/expert_signup">answrly.com</a>
 3. Answrly will appear as an available widget
 4. Place Answrly Widget at desired location ie. Sidebar, Content Bottom, etc.